Freddsle/fedRBE/evaluation_data/multiomics/README.md

 Each full matrix has **15 batches x 12 libraries** per omics type.

-## Benchmark subsets (not used by notebooks 02–04)
+## Optional source exports (not required by the pipeline)

-The balanced/confounded files are kept for reference and used only by the EDA notebook (`01_preprocess_eda.ipynb`).
-They contain 45 study samples each:
+The Figshare release also contains balanced/confounded subsets with 45 study samples each.
+The current notebooks use the full matrices, so these optional exports and their scenario metadata are ignored by Git:

 | Omics | Balanced subset | Confounded subset |
 |-------|-----------------|-------------------|